HeidelbergAI/heidelbergai.github.io/README.md

+# HeidelbergAI Website
+1. How to add a new Event?
+2. How to update Main Page?

 # [Start Bootstrap - Clean Blog Jekyll](https://startbootstrap.com/themes/clean-blog-jekyll/) - Official Jekyll Version

 [Clean Blog Jekyll](https://startbootstrap.com/themes/clean-blog-jekyll/) is a stylish, responsive blog theme for [Bootstrap](https://getbootstrap.com/) created by [Start Bootstrap](https://startbootstrap.com/).
 This theme features a blog homepage, about page, contact page, and an example post page along with a working contact form powered by [Formspree](https://formspree.io/).